dhiyo7/dhiyo7/README.md

-# Dhiyo Reksa Kusumojati Brameswanti - @dhiyo7
+# Dhiya Reksa Kusumojati Brameswanto - @dhiyo7

 Hi there, I'm a College student and founder [PLUGIN | Politeknik Harapan Bersama Linux User Group Indonesia](https://github.com/plugintegal) and it was learning Android and React Native and sometimes i work as a frelancer